-If you’ve lost track of what separates GPT-5.0 from GPT-5.4, this guide covers every model in the family, release dates, context windows, benchmarks, pricing, and the key differences that actually matter.
+In under a year, OpenAI has shipped seven distinct versions of GPT-5, each with its own identity and price point.
+If you have lost track of what separates GPT-5.0 from GPT-5.6, this guide covers every model in the family, release dates, context windows, benchmarks, pricing, and the key differences that actually matter.
+GPT-5.6 first shipped as a June 26 government-gated preview to roughly 20 organizations, then went fully public on July 9, so it is now selectable in ChatGPT and the API like the rest of the lineup.
 We also look ahead at what ChatGPT 6 is shaping up to be.
-If you’re newer to ChatGPT, our ChatGPT for Beginners guide is a good place to start before diving into model differences.
+If you are newer to ChatGPT, our ChatGPT for Beginners guide is a good place to start before you compare model differences.

 The Key Takeaways

-- GPT-5.4 (March 5, 2026) is the current frontier model, with a 1M-token context window (API only), native computer use, and 57.7% on SWE-Bench Pro.
+- GPT-5.4 (March 5, 2026) is the previous frontier model.
+It introduced a 1M-token context window (API only) and native computer use, scoring 75.0% on OSWorld-Verified and 57.7% on SWE-Bench Pro.

-- GPT-5.3 Instant (March 3, 2026) is the cheapest model at ~$0.30/$1.20 per 1M tokens and delivers 26.8% fewer hallucinations than GPT-5.2 with web search.
+- GPT-5.3 Instant (March 3, 2026) is still the cheapest capable model at ~$0.30 / $1.20 per 1M tokens and delivers 26.8% fewer hallucinations than GPT-5.2 with web search on.

-- GPT-5.2 was the first model to score 90%+ on ARC-AGI-1 (Pro) and hit a perfect 100% on AIME 2025 math benchmarks.
+- GPT-5.2 was the first model to score 90%+ on ARC-AGI-1 (Pro) and hit a perfect 100% on AIME 2025 math.

-- GPT-5.1 introduced adaptive reasoning — 2–3x faster on simple tasks — while keeping the same $1.25/$10 price as GPT-5.0.
+- GPT-5.1 introduced adaptive reasoning, 2 to 3x faster on simple tasks, while keeping the same $1.25 / $10 price as GPT-5.0.

 All ChatGPT 5 Models at a Glance